Central Asia packing list

 Before you go, make sure that your passport does not expire within 6 months from the end of your travels.

 - Make sure that you have the right visa, for the right period of time, and a number of entries.

-- Take your insurance, vaccinations record, and medical prescription from your doctor for needed drugs.
+- Take your insurance and medical prescription from your doctor.

 - If you plan to drive in Central Asia, do not forget to take your driving license.

 - Make photocopies of important documents like passports, visas, tickets and insurance.
 Keep them separately from the original documents.

 - Have a digital copy of your important documents on your phone and in your email box.